WHEN THE BEST FINDS ARE NOT IN THE GUIDEBOOK

 Purchase Risk Routing

-Higher-value, fragile, antique, textile, art, or cargo-sensitive purchases may route to Authentication, Art & Antiques, Proxy QA, or Logistics.
+Higher-value, fragile, antique, textile, art, or cargo-sensitive purchases may route to Authentication & Provenance, Gallery Guided Shopping, Proxy QA, Private Buyer, or Cargo.

 RED FLAGS WE LOOK FOR